Jalmeida1994/actions-runner-controller/README.md

 ### Alternative Runners

-ARC also offers a few altenrative runner options
+ARC also offers a few alternative runner options

 #### Runner with DinD